evt-project/evt-viewer-angular/README.md

 ### 3.4 - Start & watch with development server
     $ npm run start

-If nothing happens, then open your browser and navigate to `http://localhost:4200/`.
+If nothing happens, then open your browser and navigate to `http://localhost:4205/`.
 The app will automatically reload if you change any of the source files.

-With the second instruction you can choose the port where to run the application (es `ng serve --port=4202`, thenn connecto to `http://localhost:4202/`).
+If you want to use a different port where to run the application you can run `npm run ng serve -- --port=4200`, then connecto to `http://localhost:4200/`).

 ### 3.5 - Code scaffolding